 How to get to Mont Saint-Michel

-Mont Saint-Michel is not accessible by car as it used to be.
-Only people staying at one of the hotels around La Caserne Ardevon street can drive down the road a bit further (up to the hotel parking), but nobody is allowed to drive the road to the island any more.
+The island of Mont Saint-Michel is not accessible by car as it used to be.
+Only people staying at one of the hotels around La Caserne Ardevon street can drive down the road a bit further, but only up to the hotel parking.
+Nobody is allowed to drive the road to the island anymore.

-If you are not staying at one of the hotels nearby, you have to use a designated parking and either walk (~2,5km one way) or take a free shuttle bus to the island.
-Parking costs 12 EUR per day, but is free in the evening from 7pm.
+If you are not staying at one of the hotels nearby, you have to use designated parking.
+From there, you can either walk (~2,5km one way) or take a free shuttle bus to the island.
+Parking is quite expensive during the day, but it includes a free shuttle.
+Also, parking is free in the evening from 7 pm.
 The shuttles run every couple of minutes depending on how busy it is and they operate at least till midnight in summer.

 If you are staying on the island itself, you still have to leave your car at the parking and use the shuttle.